-MRE's are bulky.
-Compared to freeze dried and dehydrated foods, and even "stripped down" to their essential packaging (throw away the plastic pouch and anything else you don't want), they are still bulkier than their counterparts.
+Compared to freeze dried and dehydrated foods, and even "stripped down" to their essential packaging (throw away the plastic pouch and anything else you don't want), they are still bulkier than their better counterparts.
 And they're still remain heavy - because MRE's are in fact a "wet-pack" food (main entree and some of the side dishes).

 They also contain a relatively low amount of water for their actual weight.
 Since no water is actually needed (discounting the small amount of water required to activate the heater - you can eat MRE's cold), many people think that MRE's are better than the water-requiring freeze dried or dehydrated food (required for cooking, about 1 cup of water per serving on average).